yykids/RDS-FOR-SQLSERVER/en/console-guide.md

 ## Database Instances

 On Database Instances, you can create, modify, or delete database instances, or query status information of created database instances.
-DB 인스턴스 탭에서는 DB 인스턴스의 생성, 수정, 삭제 등의 작업을 하거나, 현재 생성된 DB 인스턴스의 각종 상태 정보를 조회할 수 있습니다.

 ### DB 인스턴스 생성 Create Database Instances